What is average handle time?

 Average handle time (AHT) is a metric used in contact centers to measure the average duration of a customer call interaction from the time a customer initiates a phone call to the time of final resolution — which may happen either during the call or later.
 The duration includes talk time, hold time, transfers, and any after-call work (ACW) that an agent must perform post-interaction to resolve the customer query.

-Why is measuring average handle time important?
+Why is average handle time important in customer service?

-How do you calculate average handle time?
+How to calculate average handle time [+ Formula]

 Before calculating AHT for your contact center, you need to gather the following data points:

 Total talk time: the amount of time your agent spends on a customer interaction

 Total hold time: the amount of time your agent leaves a customer on hold

 After-call work (ACW): ACW is the amount of time one or more agents spend on post-interaction tasks — like updating systems and records, documenting the reason for contact and outcome, escalating complaints, or scheduling follow-up actions